Dhruval360/Hangman-Game/README.md

 # Hangman-Game-
-A Hangman game using python and tkinter (for gui) \n Hope ya'll enojoy!!
+A Hangman game using python and tkinter (for gui).
+Hope ya'll enojoy!!